eclipse-iofog/documentation/roadmap/roadmap.md

 - Implement event-driven system activities with audit logging, such as “pallet arrived, weight taken, bill of lading accepted”
 - Define a master list of system events, such as “edge node joined ECN, security policy violation noted, etc.”
 - Add multi-tenant functionality for the edge
+- Add VMs, Firecracker VMs, and serverless and begin offering unikernel code in release version
+- Add serverless functions as an edge microservice type for more constrained devices or just as an option for any hardware